IBM/telco-network-cloud-drivers/content/user-guides/network-service-design/develop-a-network-service-package/implement-a-network-service-descriptor.md

 ![Pass Properties](/images/user-guides/network-service-design/develop-a-network-service-package/implement-a-network-service-descriptor/pass-properties-ns.png "Pass Properties")

 ## Metrics and Policies
-ALM supports Load and Integrity as the standard metrics that are defined in the VNFC Descriptor.
+TNCO supports Load and Integrity as the standard metrics that are defined in the VNFC Descriptor.
 The Integrity metric is used in the Healing policy at the VNFC level to heal the VNF if it is broken.
 The Heal policy is designed at the VNFC level so no need to design this on the NS level.

 The Load metric is used for the Scaling policy of a VNF, and can be defined in the VNF or in the NS Descriptor.
 In our example of a voice-service, we had already Promoted the Load metric when we designed the VNF so it becomes available on the NS level, and can be used for the Scaling policy in the next section.
 In a NS, you can also promote a metric if it needs to be used in a higher-level NS that uses this NS as an element.